CyberFlameGO/svnpython/Doc/library/inspect.rst

 Retrieving source code
 ----------------------

 .. function:: getdoc(object)

-   Get the documentation string for an object, cleaned up with :func:`cleandoc`.
+   Get the documentation string for an object.
+All tabs are expanded to spaces.
+To clean up docstrings that are indented to line up with blocks of code, any whitespace than can be uniformly removed from the second line onwards is removed.

 .. function:: getcomments(object)